ssrome/100-days-of-code/log.md

 **Today's Progress:** Working on one of my projects and more React https://twitter.com/saromsaweb/status/1085685785016352768

 **Thoughts:** A bit a of frustrating day but there's always going to be one.

+### Day 53: January 17, 2019

+**Today's Progress:** Working on FreeCodeCamp's Markdown Previewer project and React challenges https://twitter.com/saromsaweb/status/1086016860582281216

+**Thoughts:** I had previously done a quick React component but now I've decided to implement and work through something a little bigger.
+Using the Markdown Previewer project as an opportunity to get really into coding a React app.
+I'm also supplimenting this by looking at other resources to get into more detail about React.